-- 1 To provide a broad experience in General Internal Medicine, including its interrelationship with other disciplines. - 2 To enhance medical knowledge, clinical skills, and competence in bedside diagnostic and therapeutic procedures. - 3 To achieve the professional requirements of the Intermediate Examination and prepare for Higher Physician Training in one or more specialty in Internal Medicine. - 4 To cultivate the correct professional attitude and enhance communication skill towards patients, their families and other healthcare professionals. - 5 To enhance sensitivity and responsiveness to community needs and the economics of health care delivery. - 6 To enhance critical thinking, self-learning, and interest in research and development of patient service. - 7 To cultivate the practice of evidence-based medicine and critical appraisal skills. - 8.
-To inculcate a commitment to continuous medical education and professional development.
+- 1 To provide a broad experience in General Internal Medicine, including its interrelationship with other disciplines. - 2 To enhance medical knowledge, clinical skills, and procedural competence in bedside diagnostic and therapeutic procedures. - 3 To cultivate the professional competence and capabilities in the management of common medical diseases in acute and non-acute settings. - 4 To achieve the professional requirements of the Intermediate Examination and prepare for Higher Physician Training in one or more specialties in Internal Medicine.

 The basic physician training programme should be organised with flexibility.
-Exposure to various medical specialties and other related disciplines is encouraged.
+Broadbased clinical exposure to various medical specialties and other related disciplines is encouraged.